Approaches to Healthy Living.

 - Be patient and ignore minor negative behavior

-- Help the child anticipate and prepare for stressful situations by developing coping strategies beforehand
+- Help your teenager anticipate and prepare for stressful situations by developing coping strategies beforehand

-- Encourage and engage the child's creativity by getting them involved in activities that encourage these strengths
+- Encourage and engage the teenager’s creativity by getting them involved in activities that encourage these strengths

-- Provide a routine structure and (especially for older children and adolescents) freedom, within limits
+- Provide a routine structure with freedom within limits

 In the classroom

-Bipolar Disorder may affect a child's ability to focus and learn.
+It is difficult for a teen with Schizophrenia to focus and learn if their sense of reality is altered, if they are withdrawn, or acting out.
 The disease presents challenges to the teacher, the student, and the classroom environment.

-However, there are things you can do, working with your child and his or her teachers:
+However, there are things you can do, working with your teen and his or her teachers that can help make school a more positive experience:

-- Engage your child's teachers and school administrators early on and help them understand how Bipolar Disorder affects your child's learning style
+- Engage your teenager's teachers and school administrators early on, and help them understand how Schizophrenia affects your teenager's learning style

-- Ask to have your child's homework reduced or modified so that it is manageable for him or her
+- Ask to have your teenager's homework reduced or modified so that it is manageable for him or her

-- Ask your child's teachers to give them extra time to finish tests and assignments
+- Ask your teenager's teachers to give them extra time to finish tests and assignments

 - If necessary, work with teachers to establish weekly goals with rewards for achievement

-- Ask if your child can use a keyboarding device for written assignments, and a calculator for math
+- Ask if your teenager can use a computer for written assignments, and a calculator for math

 Your E-mail has been sent to .